dibyendumajumdar/ravi/readthedocs/ravi-mir-instructions.rst

 Instructions for Building With MIR JIT support
 ==============================================

-Please note that currently `MIR <https://github.com/vnmakarov/mir>`_ JIT support is only available on Linux X86-64 platforms.

 Building with MIR support is straightforward as MIR is included in Ravi::

    mkdir buildmir